pymc-devs/pymc/docs/source/developer_guide.rst

 evaluation of logp is represented as a tensor (``RV.logpt``), and when we linked different ``logp`` together (e.g., summing all ``RVs.logpt`` to get the model totall logp) the dependence is taken care of by Theano when the graph is built and compiled.
+Again, since the compiled function depends on the nodes that already in the graph, whenever you want to generate a new function that takes new input tensors you either need to regenerate the graph with the appropriate dependencies, or replace the node by editing the existing graph.
+In PyMC3 we use the second approach by using ``theano.clone()`` when it is needed.

 As explained above, distribution in a ``pm.Model()`` context automatically turn into a tensor with distribution property (pymc3